Robust certification of arbitrary outcome quantum measurements from temporal correlations: Scenario

 \begin{assumption} The measurement device $\mathcal{M}$ always returns the actual post-measurement state, and does not have any memory. \end{assumption}

-Assumption \ref{ass1} is not really a speculation, but rather a maximally mixed state can be prepared and verified in a real experiment.
-As we show later, such an assumption on the preparation device is necessary, else the measurements cannot be certified uniquely in our proposed scenario.
+Note that one does not need to know the dimension of the state prepared by $\mathcal{P}$ in order to realize the certification protocol.
+However, one must trust that $\mathcal{P}$ always prepares maximally mixed state.
+In other words, an unknown supplier provides a preparation device $\mathcal{P}$ producing an input state $\rho^{(\mathcal{P})} \in \mathbb{B}(\mathbb{C}^D)$ and a measurement device $\mathcal{M}$ performing measurements of four possible observables acting on the same Hilbert space $\mathbb{C}^D$ (where $D\geq 2$ can have any integer value).
+We don't know the dimension $D$ or which particular measurements are performed by $\mathcal{M}$, but we trust that the supplier has devised $\mathcal{P}$ in such a way that $\rho^{(\mathcal{P})}$ is a maximally mixed state.
+As we show later, such an assumption or trust on the preparation device is necessary, else the measurements cannot be certified uniquely using our proposed temporal inequalities.
 Since, our motto is not to certify the initial state prepared by the preparation device, we can assume the preparation device to be trusted.

-A maximally mixed state can be prepared efficiently in the laboratory.
-Nevertheless, once prepared, such a state remains unaffected by environmental interactions.
-On the other hand, assumption \ref{ass2} is required since otherwise, any classical measurement system can also simulate the desired quantum statistics.
+A maximally mixed state can be prepared in the laboratory by subjecting an arbitrary state to a completely depolarizing channel, whose experimental realizations and identification are well-studied \cite{dep1,dep2,dep3,dep4}.
+Alternatively, one can prepare a $D$-dimensional maximally mixed state in optical set-up by subjecting a single photon through a multi-branch Mach-Zehnder interferometer \cite{mmzi1,mmzi2} having $D$ number of arms.
+In each experimental run, one can ensure that the photon passes through a particular arm with unit probability by using specific alignments of a set of mirrors.
+Hence, this will allow to create mutually orthonormal states in the path degrees of freedom by sending the photons through different arms in different runs.
+Finally, taking equal mixture of these mutually orthonormal states by using a random number generator to fix the arm through which the photon will pass in each run, higher dimensional maximally mixed state can be generated.

+On the other hand, Assumption \ref{ass2} has two implications.
+First, no quantum channel is applied on the post-measurement state before the later measurement $A_j$, ensuring that the second measurement acts on the actual post-measurement state.
+Second, the specifics of the later measurement depend only on the second input $j$, and independent of the first input $i$ as well as the outcome of the first measurement $a_i$.

 Although this scenario for certification of measurements requires some assumption on the preparation state and measurement device, it is efficient in the sense that entanglement or other spatial correlations are not necessary for this scheme.